strath-sdr/rfsoc_ofdm/README.md

 pip3 install git+https://github.com/strath-sdr/rfsoc_ofdm
 ```

-The notebook should now be available in the `ofdm-demonstrator` folder in your Jupyter Workspace.
+The notebook should now be available in the `rfsoc-studio/ofdm-demonstrator` folder in your Jupyter Workspace.
 It is important that you use the Chrome web browser if possible as rendering performance is important.

 ## Using the Project Files